danykivuyo/keypad/README.md

 # key_pad
-this is an arduino library made for making simple for you to interact with the keypad module.
-To use it is very simple as its role is to siimplify everything.
+this is an Arduino library made to make it simple for you to interact with the keypad module.
+To use it is very simple as its role is to simplify everything.

 NOTE
->>every column should remain connected to ground with a pull down 10kΩ resistors.
+>> Every column should remain connected to the ground with pull-down 10kΩ resistors.

 # how to install

-**1. open comand prompt**
+**1. open command prompt**

-Open run
+Open Run
 ```win+r```

 write